jjak0b/ansible_farm/docs/examples/01_deploy_single_vm.md

 - The hypervisor's IP/hostname as `ansible_host`
 - The hypervisor's forwarded port as `ansible_port` ( `8022` in this example and the default one used by this collection if not overrided ) specified in the the `hostfwd` qemu's option.

-Lets define these connection info inside the host inventory, by adding it for platform and target.
+Let's define these connection info inside the host inventory, by adding it for platform and target.
 It should looks like this:

 ```
 all: